 However, both of these assumptions are myths.
-Anal sex is a sexual act like any other in that it’s possible to contract or transmit an STD or STI through the act.
+Anal sex is a sexual act and can transmit STDs.

 Reducing the risk of contracting STDs from anal sex